Male Vs. Female Molds –

 Plastic Molds: Female Molds –

-Most of the characteristics of female mold are quite the opposite to male molds, as a higher gloss on the inner surface, need for smaller drafts for the ejection of components ( In most case, a draft is not even required ), inexpensive to buy, and maintain, sharp exterior detail is possible.
+Most of the characteristics of female mold are quite the opposite to male molds, as a higher gloss on the inner surface, need for smaller drafts for the ejection of components (In most cases, a draft is not even required), inexpensive to buy, and maintain, sharp exterior detail is possible.

 Because of female mold’s ability to create components with sharper exterior details, it is extensively used to make in-build logos, ribbings, and recesses.